Mass Spectra and Decay of Mesons under Strong External Magnetic Field

 Magnetic field was generated in the early universe.
 It can influence subsequent cosmic phase transitions, which is important in particle physics in the early universe.
 Our results suggest that the presence of an external magnetic field "magnetizes" quarks in neutral mesons, affecting their thermodynamic properties.
 The existence of the magnetic field increases the critical temperature, thus increases the symmetry breaking region and suppresses the phase transition to some extent.

-From this work, we can clearly see that the neutral meson is also affected by the external magnetic field, which is mainly due to the “magnetization” of the charged quarks that make up the meson, which affects the properties of the meson, such as meson mass, coupling constant, decay width and so on.
+From this work, we clearly see that the neutral meson is also affected by the external magnetic field, which is mainly due to the “magnetization” of the charged quarks that make up the meson, which affects the properties of the meson, such as meson mass, coupling constant, decay width and so on.
 Here, the effect of the magnetic field is to increase the critical temperature in the mass spectrum, thereby to increase the symmetry breaking region.
 At the same time, the existence of magnetic field breaks the isospin symmetry, and the separation of quark energy levels leads to the jump in $\pi_0$ mass.